Loading...

 The First 72 Hours

-A serious recovery service does three things in the first three days: reviews your documentation to confirm the debt is enforceable, assesses the debtor's solvency through available commercial data, and issues a formal demand.
-If the service hasn't contacted the debtor within 72 hours of receiving your complete file, the urgency isn't there.
+Reviews documentation to confirm enforceability, assesses debtor solvency through available commercial data, and issues a formal demand.
+If the service hasn’t contacted the debtor within 72 hours of receiving your complete file, the urgency isn’t there.

 Week 1-6: Active Amicable Recovery